Velocidex/velociraptor-web/content/docs/getting-started/deploying_clients/_index.md

 process requires the client to reveal basic information about itself to the server.

+Note that this type of interactive execution will work effectively the same way for all versions of the client (Windows, Linux, or Mac).
+In the sections that follow, we show options for more scalable and/or permanent use.

 ## Installing an MSI

 An MSI is a standard Windows installer package.
 The advantages are